lmarasa1/Activist-Community/README.md

 ## Setup
 Requires installation of Visual Studio 2022 .
 Project can be started from Visual Studio by cloning the repository with the link: https://github.com/lmarasa1/Activist-Community.
-#What are the project requirements/dependencies?
-Where are they listed?
-A requirements.txt or a Pipfile.lock file perhaps?
-Where is it located?

 ## Project Status